avinash-githubb/react/README.md

 8. ### What is state in React?

     *State* of a component is an object that holds some information that may change over the lifetime of the component.
+    State is similar to props, but it is private and fully controlled by the component. i.e, It is not accessible to any component other than the one that owns and sets it.
     We should always try to make our state as simple as possible and minimize the number of stateful components.

     Let's create an user component with message state,